 How does Boku work as a betting payment method?

-Boku uses a feature called “carrier billing” to enable users to make deposits.
+Boku uses a “carrier billing” feature to enable users to make deposits.

-If the betting site or online casino accepts Boku payments, it will appear at the checkout stage, alongside traditional payment methods such as credit/debit card.
+If the betting site or online casino accepts Boku payments, it will appear at the checkout stage alongside traditional payment methods such as credit/debit cards.

-The user will then recieve and automated SMS, which they are asked to reply to in order to authorise the payment.
-The authorised amount is then added to their phone bill.
+The user will then receive an automated SMS asking them to reply to authorise the payment.
+The allowed amount is then added to their phone bill.

 Mobile Payment Wallets

 In 2021, Boku integrated mobile payment wallets into their payment scheme.
 Mobile payment wallets are also linked to an individual’s mobile telephone number.

 Users can top-up their mobile wallet using traditional methods such as bank cards – and then enjoy the ease of purchasing goods by simply entering their mobile number at the checkout.